Samk104/eMergeHubClient/README.md

 ## eMergeHub Client
 This is the customer facing component of eMergeHub where customers can view and purchase products.
-This component category pages, individual product pages including their image gallery, cart functionality and integration with Stripe for payments.
+This component includes category pages with banners, individual product pages including their image gallery, cart functionality and integration with Stripe for payments.